kyomel/Test-Day-Xapiens-Bootcamp/README.md

-# This is Journey Test Xapiens Bootcamp, enjoy!!!
+# This is Day 3 about OOP Javascript
 ### by Michael Stevan Lapandio